The Science of Microbreaks: How Often Should You Actually Stop Working?

 According to Pekas et al., 2023, "reductions in superficial femoral artery shear rates appeared after just 1 h of sitting" and increased ET-1 (endothelin-1) levels alongside a falling nitrate/nitrite to endothelin-1 ratio indicate "an unfavorable shift toward vasoconstriction during sitting."

-In plain English: vessels constrict, pressure builds, oxygen delivery drops.
-Over years this is linked to cardiovascular risk.
-The point for today is that it starts now, at your desk, during your current sprint.
+Vessels constrict, pressure builds, oxygen delivery drops.
+Over years this links to cardiovascular risk.
+It's already started at your desk, during your current sprint.

 What happens to your brain on hour three of deep focus work?

 The reservoir model is well-established.
 Schumann et al., 2022 put it this way: "during intense mental work, the reservoir of mental resources is reduced or emptied, and it is recharged during breaks," building on Stephen Kaplan's attention restoration theory, which holds that "energetic resources are claimed by goal-directed work and restored in free time."
-This is what cognitive fatigue actually is at the mechanism level: a finite resource depleting under load.
+That's cognitive fatigue at the mechanism level: a finite resource depleting under load.

 A second mechanism makes interruptions worse: attentional residue.
 Sophie Leroy's research shows that when you switch tasks, a piece of attention stays glued to the previous one.
-That residue compounds across a workday.
 By 4 PM you're not just tired.
 You're carrying the unfinished cognitive load of every Slack ping since lunch.

 How long should a microbreak be at work?

 How long should a microbreak be at work?
-The honest answer depends on the task.
+It depends on the task.
 Clerical and creative work recovers in 2 to 5 minutes.
 Cognitively demanding work may need closer to 10.
 There isn't one universal microbreak length, and the meta-analytic data makes that clear.

 The most-cited meta-analysis on this is from Albulescu et al., 2022, which concluded "micro-breaks are efficient in preserving high levels of vigor and alleviating fatigue."
 Across 22 samples (N=2,335), vigor effect size was d=0.36, fatigue d=0.35.
 The task-type breakdown is where it gets practical: clerical d=0.56, creative d=0.38, cognitively demanding d=-0.09 (non-significant).

-Translation: data entry or copywriting, 5 minutes is plenty.
-Deep analytical work, debugging, anything requiring sustained working memory, you may need 10 minutes to feel the rebound.
+For data entry or copywriting, 5 minutes is plenty.
+For deep analytical work, debugging, anything that holds working memory hostage: you may need 10 to feel the rebound.

 How often should you take breaks from your computer screen?
 (2025 guidance)